marciob/blockchain-developer-bootcamp-final-project/README.md

 - `PRIVATE_KEYS` --> Private Key of the account you are using to deploy (typically the first one in the list of Ganache)
 - `INFURA_API_KEY` --> API key provided by Infura: <https://infura.io>
-Then, you will need to run the following command (let's use the testnet Rinkeby in this example, remember to request some Ether for your account using a faucet):
+Then, you will need to run the following command (let's use the testnet Rinkeby in this example, remember to request some Ether for your account using a faucet)

+Command to deploy it on Rinkeby Test Network:

 > truffle migrate --network rinkeby